rwqfsfasxc100/Derelict-Delights/README.md

 This mod currently adds:
 * NPC miner and derelict forms for all TNTRL variants (except the K44), Cothon variants, Eagle variants, AT-K225 variants (except modified variant), OCP-209, and the Kitsune.
 * New ship configs for dealership, NPC, and derelict ships.
-* Ganymedeans now have a chance to sell you the K44, Peacock Prospector, and Cothon-217.
+* Ganymedeans now have a chance to sell a ship other than the default 3 (K37, Eagle Prospector, Cothon-212)

 ## NOTES
 1. If you have any suggestions for this mod, please feel free to comment on the mod's [Discord thread](https://discord.com/channels/426287934870781952/1316256288329699419).
 If you want to suggest a new ship loadout configuration, check out [this Google form here](https://forms.gle/yzvbGmaWeHWH9ChK8), and it should give you a quick dropdown selection for each equipment on a ship to save time and not clog up the Discord channel.